 Some just think a low-angle shot doesn’t tell a compelling story.
 But all shots have the potential to tell a story; it doesn’t matter whether you’re in shooting from a high angle or a low angle.
 The mission of street photographers is to tell that story.

 This rule was created in the times of film photography.
 It took a lot of effort to crop a photograph back then.
 We don’t have that headache: cropping is now super easy, and you can still control the aspect ratio.
-If the image looks better cropped, then crop it.
+If the image looks better cropped, then crop it and give your photos the best look.

 Since modern photo editing software offers a wide range of features including cropping, clone stamp, and transform tools, you can effortlessly modify your images or leave them as is.